PioniaPHP-project/pionia-docs/content/docs/documentation/building-api/advanced-generic-services.md

 ## Who this is for

-DeskFlow needs **projects with task counts** or **file uploads on project briefs**.
+Pionia Shop needs **projects with task counts** or **file uploads on project briefs**.
 You already use [Generic services](/documentation/building-api/generic-services/) and want joins, `$fileColumns`, and relationship queries without writing raw SQL in every action.

 ## What you will learn